EXPO installation

 • gfortran for the GNU Fortran compiler

-• mpiifort for an MPI-enabled Intel Fortran compiler
+• mpiifort for the MPI-enabled Intel Fortran compiler

 Download and install Intel Fortran compilers from the Intel oneAPI website if you choose to use them: https://www.intel.com/content/www/us/en/developer/tools/oneapi/toolkits.html.